 HeinOnline Law Journal Library (Temple Law access)

-Hein has 2,600 law and law-related periodicals in its collection that can be browsed by issue or searched.
+Hein has more than 2,900 law and law-related periodicals in its collection that can be browsed by issue or searched.
 (The Advanced Search option includes limited proximity searching.)

 Social Science Research Network (SSRN) (Temple University access)